privatenumber/esbuild-loader/README.md

 [_esbuild_](https://github.com/evanw/esbuild) is a JavaScript bundler written in Go that supports blazing fast ESNext & TypeScript transpilation and [JS minification](https://github.com/privatenumber/minification-benchmarks/).

-[_esbuild-loader_](https://github.com/esbuild-kit/esbuild-loader) lets you harness the speed of esbuild in your Webpack build by offering faster alternatives for transpilation (eg. babel-loader/ts-loader) and minification (eg. Terser)!
+[_esbuild-loader_](https://github.com/esbuild-kit/esbuild-loader) lets you harness the speed of esbuild in your Webpack build by offering faster alternatives for transpilation (eg. `babel-loader`/`ts-loader`) and minification (eg. Terser)!

 Curious how much faster your build will be?
 See [what users are saying](https://github.com/esbuild-kit/esbuild-loader/discussions/138).

----

-> **🤫 Psst!
-Want to power up your Node.js with esbuild?**
+> **💡 Protip: Enhance your Node.js DX with `tsx`**
 >
-> Checkout our new project [`tsx`](https://github.com/esbuild-kit/tsx), an esbuild enhanced Node.js runtime that can run TypeScript instantly!
+> If you're interested in supercharging your Node.js runtime with esbuild, take a look at our new project [`tsx`](https://github.com/esbuild-kit/tsx).
+It's an esbuild-enhanced Node.js runtime that can run TypeScript instantly!

----

 <sub>Found this package useful?
 Show your support & appreciation by [sponsoring](https://github.com/sponsors/privatenumber)! ❤️</sub>